On Air Now

 In season one, Wolf Hall actress and Golden Globe-winner Claire Foy stars as Princess Elizabeth and later Queen Elizabeth II, while Matt Smith (Doctor Who) plays the part of her husband, Prince Philip, Duke of Edinburgh.

 Also starring in the first season were English actress Vanessa Kirby as Princess Margaret, Victoria Hamilton as the Queen Mother, Jared Harris as King George VI (Mad Men; The Curious Case of Benjamin Button), and BAFTA award-winning actress Eileen Atkins as Queen Mary.

 This year, episodes from the third season of The Crown are due to hit our screens – and with Oscar-winner Olivia Colman starring as the Queen and Helena Bonham-Carter as Princess Margaret, they’re sure to be just as popular as previous episodes.

-Seasons one and two of The Crown are available to watch on Netflix, with season three due to hit UK screens later this year.
+Seasons one and two of The Crown are available to watch on Netflix, with season three due to hit UK screens on Sunday 17 November.